rdkcentral/firebolt-certification-app/docs/intentReaderHandlers/GetTestHandler.md

 GetTestHandler is invoked when the task specified in the intent has the value "getTest".
 This handler is used to fetch mochawesome report from FCA.

-It performs the following actions :
+It performs the following actions:
-1. Parse the input message received to get the jobId.
+1. Parses the input message received to get the job ID.
-2. Fetch the mochawesome report of the jobId received.
+2. Fetches the mochawesome report of the job ID received.
-3. Send the response back to the IntentReader.
+3. Sends the response back to the IntentReader.

 ## Usage

+* Request Format

 ```json
     {